marcofuchs89/myenergi-zappi-daily-report/README.md

 The script fetches data from the MyEnergi cloud (particular the Zappi Wallbox) and calculates the total daily output in kWh and writes it to a generated .csv file for easy daily tracking.

+## Changelog

+* 2021-11-28 - Rename the config.py file to config.py.example for better updating

 ## Components

 **zappi.py** - is the main script that should be executed at the end of the day to calculate the total kWh value.